Blog Post

 In 2013, Alon Zakai from Mozilla developed a compiler called Emscripten, which he used to compile games written in C and C++ to a subset of JavaScript.
 This subset, called asm.js, was created by Luke Wagner and is aimed at bringing extraordinary optimizations to the language.

 By making use of the asm pragma ("use asm";) and nifty typing hints, asm.js allows JavaScript interpreters that support it to use low-level CPU operations instead of the more expensive JavaScript.
 This makes it possible to bypass a lot of the difficult-to-optimize routines, like coercion and garbage collection, in situations where we know we don’t need it.
-And if the interpreter does not offer this support, the code will still execute with identical results, albeit more slowly.
+And if the interpreter doesn’t offer this support, the code will still execute with identical results, albeit more slowly.

 A Primer to asm.js

 asm.js specifies the use of type hints under the hood.
 For example, a | 0 is used to hint that a is a 32-bit integer or +a is a double (64-bit floating point).
 The former works because the spec defines bitwise operators to operate on a sequence of 32 bits.
-These expressions have no side effects and can thus be inserted wherever it is required to hint the type — either in arguments to a function call, or in the function call’s return value.
+These expressions have no side effects and can thus be inserted wherever it’s necessary to hint the type — either in arguments to a function call, or in the function call’s return value.

-In the following example, an asm.js-optimized JavaScript interpreter might only execute a single 32-bit addition when the add export is called, whereas an interpreter that doesn’t support asm.js will have to execute many more instructions in order to fully follow the ECMAScript specification, because it has no advance knowledge of the types being passed to the function:
+In the following example, an asm.js-optimized JavaScript interpreter might only execute a single 32-bit addition when the add export is called, whereas an interpreter that doesn’t support asm.js will have to execute many more instructions to fully follow the ECMAScript specification, because it has no advance knowledge of the types being passed to the function:

 function AsmModule() {